ASTAXANTHIN

 1. DESCRIPTION OF ASTAXANTHIN

-Nature has developed its own defense mechanisms against environmental stress, and one of the most powerful is Astaxanthin.
-This deep-red carotenoid, derived from microalgae like Haematococcus pluvialis, is one of the strongest known antioxidants.
-Its ability to neutralize cell damage caused by free radicals far exceeds that of Vitamin C or Tocopherol (Vitamin E).
-In skincare, Astaxanthin is a smart active ingredient that not only protects against photoaging but also actively supports skin regeneration.
+Nature has developed its own defense mechanisms against environmental stress—and one of the most effective is astaxanthin.
+This deep-red carotenoid, which is derived from microalgae such as Haematococcus pluvialis , is one of the most powerful antioxidants known.
+Its ability to neutralize cell damage caused by free radicals surpasses that of vitamin C or tocopherol (vitamin E) many times over.
+In skincare, astaxanthin is used as a smart active ingredient that not only protects against light-induced skin aging but also actively promotes regeneration.

 2. EFFECTS OF ASTAXANTHIN

 Astaxanthin acts as an invisible protective shield for skin cells.
-It captures free radicals generated by UV radiation, pollution, and oxidative stress.
-Studies show that it stabilizes cell membranes, reduces inflammation, strengthens the skin barrier, and stimulates collagen production.
-This leads to the reduction of fine lines and long-term repair of skin damage.
-What makes Astaxanthin particularly remarkable is its dual action: it doesn’t just protect but also actively improves skin texture, enhancing elasticity and resilience.
+It neutralizes free radicals caused by UV radiation, environmental pollution, and oxidative stress.
+Studies show that it stabilizes cell membranes, thereby inhibiting inflammation, strengthening the skin barrier, and stimulating collagen production.
+This not only reduces fine lines but also repairs skin damage over the long term.
+Particularly noteworthy: Astaxanthin not only protects but also actively improves skin structure by promoting greater elasticity and resilience.

-- Oxidative Stress & Free Radicals – Shields skin cells from premature aging
+Oxidative Stress & Free Radicals – protects skin cells from premature aging

-- Fine Lines & Loss of Elasticity – Boosts collagen production and firms the skin
+Fine Lines & Loss of Elasticity – promotes collagen synthesis and firms the skin

-- Hyperpigmentation & Uneven Skin Tone – Regulates melanin production for a brighter complexion
+Hyperpigmentation & Uneven Skin Tone – regulates melanin production and improves the skin’s appearance

-- Dry & Stressed Skin – Strengthens the skin barrier and enhances moisture retention
+Dry & Stressed Skin – strengthens the skin barrier and helps retain moisture